openshift/enhancements/enhancements/automated-resource-request-scaling.md

    for each Deployment, so that during an upgrade if the base needs change they can be scaled appropriately.

-2. Have the scheduler and kubelet perform the scaling based on priority class
+2. Have the scheduler and kubelet perform the scaling of certain Pods

    Changing kubelet by itself, or adding a plugin, would capture everything as it is launched, but only after a Pod is